SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/Interaction/Drag/README.md

 #Drag

-This sample demonstrate how to drag the node by using the drag method.
-The node can be dragged at runtime by using the Drag method
+This sample demonstrates how to drag the node by using the drag method.
+The node can be dragged at runtime by using the Drag method.

 ## Prerequisites